 CEDAR RAPIDS, Iowa — A fertilizer company’s discovery requests in a subpoena of the owner of a competitor in a misappropriation of trade secrets lawsuit seek irrelevant information and create an undue burden on the owner, a federal magistrate judge in Iowa ruled April 17 in granting the owner’s motion to quash (Nachurs Alpine Solutions Corp., f/k/a Na-Churs Plant Food Co., v.
 Nutra-Flo Co., et al., No. 15-4015, N.D.
 Iowa, 2017 U.S. Dist.
 LEXIS 58094).

-NEW HAVEN, Conn. — A federal judge in Connecticut on March 8 granted an insurer permission to file certain documents under seal, including deposition transcripts regarding an asbestos reinsurance dispute (Travelers Casualty and Surety Company, f/k/a The Aetna Casualty and Surety Company v.
+NEW HAVEN, Conn. — A reinsurer told a federal court in Connecticut on April 10 that a declaration of one of its executives in support of a motion for summary judgment should not be stricken because it is not in contradiction of earlier testimony (Travelers Casualty and Surety Company, f/k/a The Aetna Casualty and Surety Company v.
 Century Indemnity Company as successor to Insurance Company of North America, No. 16-cv-00170, D. Conn.).

 COLUMBIA, S.C. — Finding that not all documents are privileged under the South Carolina Holding Company Regulatory Act, a South Carolina federal judge on April 10 declined to quash a subpoena in which a bank accused of mishandling reinsurance funds seeks an insurer’s financial documents from state insurance regulators (Companion Property and Casualty Insurance Co. n/k/a Sussex Insurance Co. v.
 U.S. Bank National Association v.
 Redwood Reinsurance Spc.
 Ltd., et al., No. 15-01300, D. S.C., 2017 U.S. Dist.
 LEXIS 54182).